Healing Through Remembrance

 Knox

 Knox, Knoxie, our special boy.
 Words will never describe the ache that we feel now that you’re not physically here with us anymore.
 Your Dad scooped you up at just 8 weeks old and has held you close and protected you every day until your last.
-We blended our families two years ago and you gained your Mommy, sister Stella, and later a baby sister Lily.
+We blended our families two years ago, and you gained your Mommy, sister Stella, and later a baby sister, Lily.

-As Lily grows we will tell her stories about our silly little Knox who would get the zoomies, chase his own tail, try to bop Stella, loved his catnip, and was the biggest cuddle bug (but only with his daddy).
+As Lily grows, we will tell her stories about our silly little Knox, who would get the zoomies, chase his own tail, try to bop Stella, loved his catnip, and was the biggest cuddle bug (but only with his daddy).
 He loved to snuggle up under the covers and rest his head on pillows, was always wanting to play, and loved getting his big cheeks scratched.

 Knox was one of a kind with his double paws and sweetest personality.
-There will always be a paw shaped hole in our hearts that won’t be filled until we see our Knoxie again.
-But we find some comfort knowing that when we hear Lily say “Cat!” and there’s no one else in the room that Knox is still with us and watching over us all.
+There will always be a paw-shaped hole in our hearts that won’t be filled until we see our Knoxie again.
+But we find some comfort knowing that when we hear Lily say “Cat!” and there’s no one else in the room that, Knox is still with us and watching over us all.

-We miss you so much buddy and long for the day we get to snuggle and give you kisses once more.
+We miss you so much buddy, and long for the day we get to snuggle and give you kisses once more.

 Love,

-Mommy, Lily, Stella and your best friend forever Daddy <3
+Mommy, Lily, Stella, and your best friend forever, Daddy <3,

 Princess

-She came as the centerpiece of a pair.
-From the Humane Society, where she was fostered and adopted, looking badly in need of someone to care for her, Princess generously shared the near entirety of her long life of 19 years with her companion, Midnight, and me.
-I always attributed her skittish nature to the hardships she had likely seen as a kitten before she was adopted.
 Over the years, as fear receded, trust allowed her to share her extremely sweet nature.
-A paradox, behind that timid personality lurked a ferocious tiger.
+A paradox behind that timid personality lurked a ferocious tiger.
 And though she always looked as though she was in desperate need of a meal, she had both the softest fur and most beautiful, liquid eyes.
 She passed with exquisite grace.
 Her sudden loss brings anguished silence.
 She is and always will remain deeply missed and dearly loved.

 Henry

-Henry was found abandoned in the parking lot of Cats Limited by Dr. Laurie Hester.
+Henry was found abandoned in the parking lot of Cats Limited Veterinary Hospital by Dr. Laurie Hester.
 He had a number of medical issues, and was given excellent care through the Sherwin fund.
 I became his foster person and then his forever person.
 (Those folks who passed up the opportunity to adopt him totally missed out, and I got lucky).

 Henry was a sweet and sometimes curmudgeonly old man cat who always knew what he wanted and didn’t want, which led my friends to call him King Henry the Furred.
-He was a loving companion who liked to place his paw in my palm when settling down to sleep, and loved being tucked in under the blankets when it was cold.
-He would poke gently if he wanted attention, and smack the phone out of my hands if I ignored him for too long.
+He was a loving companion who liked to place his paw in my palm when settling down to sleep and loved being tucked in under the blankets when it was cold.
+He would poke gently if he wanted attention and smack the phone out of my hands if I ignored him for too long.
 He could sense moods, and responded accordingly with affection and purrs.
-He would come right to me for his twice daily insulin shots without a single complaint.
-He found ingenious ways to get to his food, including one instance where he opened a sealed container with a twenty pound weight on top of it by pushing it off a high shelf.
+He would come right to me for his twice-daily insulin shots without a single complaint.
+He found ingenious ways to get to his food, including one instance where he opened a sealed container with a twenty-pound weight on top of it by pushing it off a high shelf.

 He was the best friend and roommate one could ask for, despite not being able to do his own dishes or pick up after himself.
 He was worth every moment of the time we had together.

-Henry left his cat body behind on March 16, 2022 as his soul went on to other adventures.
+Henry left his cat body behind on March 16, 2022, as his soul went on to other adventures.

 He was in the arms of his person, who loved him and misses him more than words can convey.